 A selector is a pure function that accepts atoms or other selectors as input.
 When these upstream atoms or selectors are updated, the selector function will be re-evaluated.
 Components can subscribe to selectors just like atoms, and will then be re-rendered when the selectors change.

 Selectors are used to calculate derived data that is based on state.
-This lets us avoid redundant state, usually obviating the need for reducers to keep state in sync and valid.
-Instead, a minimal set of state is stored in atoms, while everything else is efficiently computed as a function of that minimal state.
-Since selectors keep track of what components need them and what state they depend on, they make this functional approach more efficient.
+This lets us avoid redundant state because a minimal set of state is stored in atoms, while everything else is efficiently computed as a function of that minimal state.
+Since selectors keep track of what components need them and what state they depend on, they make this functional approach very efficient.

 From the point of view of components, selectors and atoms have the same interface and can therefore be substituted for one another.